itz-code/itz-code/README.md

 # Hi, I'm Samiksha.

-### I'm a high school student and incoming DS major at UC Berkeley 🐻 from the Bay Area interested in data science 👩‍💻, machine learning 🤖, and chemistry 🧪.
-I'm especially curious about computational chemistry and biology 🧬, drug development and delivery 💊, etc. I also <3 chickens. 🐣
+### I'm a high school student and incoming DS major at UC Berkeley from the Bay Area interested in data science, machine learning, and chemistry.
+I'm especially curious about computational chemistry and biology, drug development and delivery, etc. I also <3 chickens. 🐣
 <!-- I’m a high school student with interests in data science 👩🏾‍💻, AI 🤖, chemistry 🧪, and effective design 💡, as well as a passion for community outreach 🫂.

 ### Ask me about: